^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Carbon monoxide (CO, carbon monoxide, carbon monoxide) is a gas without color, taste and smell, which does not cause irritation, an incomplete combustion product.
-It is a part of many industrial gases (blast furnace, generator, coke); the content of carbon monoxide in the exhaust gases of internal combustion engines can reach 1-13%.
+Carbon monoxide (CO, carbon monoxide, carbon monoxide) is a colorless, tasteless, odorless gas that does not cause irritation, a product of incomplete combustion.
+It is a component of many industrial gases (blast furnace, generator, coke); the content of carbon monoxide in the exhaust gases of internal combustion engines can reach 1-13%.

-The main signs of CO intoxication are associated with hypoxia and develop in the following sequence: psychomotor disorders, headache and a sense of compression in the temporal region, confusion, tachycardia, dyspnea, fainting and coma.
-Further deep coma, convulsions, shock and respiratory arrest develop.
-Individual variability of clinical manifestations of intoxication at a specific concentration of HbCO in the blood is traced.
-At a HbCO level below 15%, symptoms of poisoning rarely occur; the collapoid state and fainting may be observed at a concentration of approximately 40%; and at concentrations above 60% there may be a fatal outcome.
+The main signs of CO intoxication are associated with hypoxia and develop in the following sequence: psychomotor disturbances, headache and a feeling of pressure in the temporal region, confusion, tachycardia, dyspnea, fainting and coma.
+Deep coma, convulsions, shock and respiratory arrest develop later.
+Individual variability of clinical manifestations of intoxication at a specific concentration of HbCO in the blood is observed.
+At an HbCO level below 15%, symptoms of poisoning rarely occur; a collapse state and fainting may be observed at a concentration of approximately 40%; and at a concentration above 60%, a fatal outcome may occur.

-In addition to determining HbCO in the blood, which requires special equipment, there is an easier way to diagnose CO poisoning.
-Blood containing CO, with the addition of 1% solution of tannin acquires a red shade, not containing CO - gray.
+In addition to determining HbCO in the blood, which requires special equipment, there is a simpler way to diagnose CO poisoning.
+Blood containing CO, when adding a 1% tannin solution, acquires a red tint, while blood that does not contain CO becomes gray.

-The relationship between HbCO concentration in the blood and clinical manifestations
+Relationship between HbCO concentration in blood and clinical manifestations

 Clinical manifestations